Jollerprutt/proxmox-node/README.md

-# Your Proxmox Node Build
+## Your Proxmox Node Builds
 The following build is for two hard metal proxmox nodes and one Synology VM proxmox container - total of three so we have a quorum.

 Hardware includes 1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs, 1x Intel i3 NUC model nuc5i3ryh and 1x Synology DS1515+ with 4x NICs.
-Both the Qotom Mini PC Q500G6-S05 and Intel NUC model nuc5i3ryh are low wattage at 15W TDP, CPU's are  2x core / 4x thread Intel CPUs, support Intel AES-ni instruction sets (for OpenVPN), support HD 4K GPU, Intel NIC's, and have at least 2x SATA 6.0 Gb/s Ports each to install two SSD's.
+Both the Qotom Mini PC Q500G6-S05 and Intel NUC model nuc5i3ryh are low wattage at 15W TDP, CPU's are all 2x core / 4x thread Intel CPUs, support Intel AES-ni instruction sets (for OpenVPN), support HD 4K GPU, Intel NIC's, and have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.

 Each node is installed with 16Gb of RAM.